vokracko/stocra/README.md

 - [filler](https://github.com/vokracko/stocra-filler) - service to fill db with relations between blocks and transactions for blockchains that do not expose it themselves
 - [web](https://github.com/vokracko/stocra-web) - web for stocra public API deployment
 - [sdk-python](https://github.com/vokracko/stocra-sdk-python) - Python SDK to interact with APIs exposed by sidecars
-- [infrastructure](https://github.com/vokracko/stocra-infrastructure) - scripts for running nodes and services
+- [infrastructure](https://github.com/vokracko/stocra-infrastructure) - set of templates and scripts to run stocra